touchlab/KMMBridgeKickStart/README.md

 This repository is split into the following modules:

 `allshared` only has iOS sources.
-It can include any iOS-specific API surface (eg callback wrappers around suspend funs) and exports `analytics` and `breeds` but not `database`.
+It can include any iOS-specific API surface (e.g. callback wrappers around suspend functions) and exports `analytics` and `breeds` but not `database`.
 This is the module where KMMBridge is configured.

 `analytics` is a module to make analytics calls.
 This is often a thing teams try to integrate first when introducing KMM, so it can provide a template for introducing shared analytics into your own project.